 Starting in 2010, FDEM instituted online filing of Tier2 Forms via the Web.
-The www.FloridaHMIS.org site allows facility representatives to update their company information at any time, prepare Tier2 Forms and even pay the yearly fees via credit card or electronic bank transfers.
+For 2013, the State migrated to using E-Plan, operated by the University of Texas at Dallas.
+This site allows facility representatives to update their company information at any time, prepare Tier2 Forms and even pay the yearly fees via credit card or electronic bank transfers.

-• Section 313: Toxic Chemical Release Forms
+Section 313: Toxic Chemical Release Forms